-Using a Nest thermostat is one of the easiest ways to improve the day-to-day schedule of your comfort system.
-This smart thermostat can be taught your preferences and automatically make changes.
-But as you can expect, it won’t work well or at all if you see an error code show up.
-The specific error code supplies useful information about the root of the problem, something a trained technician can use to provide solutions that much faster.
+Using a Nest thermostat is one of the most convenient ways to improve the everyday schedule of your comfort system.
+This smart thermostat can recognize your preferences and automatically make changes.
+But as you can expect, it won’t work properly or at all if you see an error code on the display.
+The precise error code supplies useful information about the source of the problem, something a trained technician can use to offer solutions that much faster.

-Here are seven of the most frequent error codes you might find on your Nest thermostat.
-We’ll walk you through the basics of each error code on top of how you might solve it and the projected cost to do so.
-Don’t forget that while the investment will ultimately hinge on the precise Nest model, you can count on paying between $75-$200 for repairs.
-This should also cover travel and labor costs along with any specific parts needed to complete repairs.
+Let’s consider seven of the most common error codes you might discover on your Nest thermostat.
+We’ll walk you through the basics of each error code as well as how you can fix it and the projected cost to do so.
+Don’t forget that while the investment will ultimately hinge on the precise Nest model, you can anticipate paying about $75-$200 for repairs.
+This should include travel and labor costs as well as any specific hardware required to complete repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and shows up when the power is disconnected from the system.
-As this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will continue to be displayed until the problem is resolved.
+This critical error code is limited to newer models of the Nest thermostat and shows up when the power is detached from the system.
+Since this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on display until the problem is fixed.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring may have disconnected or become damaged, or a disconnection may have appeared further along in the electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A certified technician can check electrical connections and wiring until they find the root of the problem.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring may have disconnected or become damaged, or a disconnection could have happened further along in your electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A certified technician should examine electrical connections and wiring until they uncover the source of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring needs to be reconfigured.
+Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
 More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to make sure it’s not just a software issue.
+They’ll first complete a factory reset of your thermostat to ensure it’s not just a software problem.
 If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin inspecting connectors.

-They’ll shut off the power and slowly check each wire, making sure they are fully inserted into the connector with the proper amount of bare copper.
-After they locate the malfunctioning connector, it can be replaced for a new one.
+They’ll detach the power and slowly check each wire, seeing to it that they are fully placed into the connector with the proper amount of bare copper.
+After they locate the damaged connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is severely hot.
-The HVAC system can fail and stop giving power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat depletes and the thermostat will finally power down.
-In the event the breakers are on, you can examine a couple of other places before calling a professional technician.
+This critical error code can surface when the weather outside is severely hot.
+The HVAC system can break down and stop delivering power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat depletes and the thermostat will subsequently power down.
+Assuming the breakers are on, you can examine a couple of other places before calling a professional technician.

-Because this error can drain your thermostat’s battery, the first step might be supplying enough power to determine if this specific error code is what you’re facing.
-You can disconnect the thermostat from its base and deliver power through a USB cable.
-If it reveals error code 195, you should continue to visually inspect components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to uncover anything wrong with these components, it’s maybe best to contact a pro.
+As this error can drain your thermostat’s battery, the first step may be restoring enough power to figure out if this specific error code is what you’re dealing with.
+You can detach the thermostat from its base and supply power with a USB cable.
+If it presents error code 195, you may continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to uncover anything wrong with these components, it will probably be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical malfunction with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than necessary.
-This can stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
-A technician needs to cautiously examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical issue with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
+This will sometimes stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
+The technician will carefully examine and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it might still stop you from using the Nest thermostat how you want to.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from receiving sufficient power.
+Although this error code isn’t critical, it can still stop you from using the Nest thermostat how you want to.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from receiving adequate power.
 You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
 If not, you can get a Nest Power Connector.

-Due to installation of a Nest Power Connector, you may notice error code E297 be displayed.
+With installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
 This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector has already been installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error stemming from an overcurrent.
-If excessive power is transported through the Nest’s wiring, it could damage internal components and could even be a fire hazard.
-If you notice this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s recommended to turn the power off as soon as possible.
-You can then get in touch with a professional technician with the necessary experience diagnosing and solving electrical issues.
+Like error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excess power is sent inside the Nest’s wiring, it could damage internal components and could even be a fire hazard.
+If you see this error code appear on your Nest thermostat and want to protect from electrical damage, it’s recommended to shut the power off as soon as you can.
+You can then contact a professional technician with the necessary experience diagnosing and fixing electrical problems.

 e73 – Critical

-This might be as simple as the breaker being switched off, but it may also be a problem with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
-If nothing appears to be out of place, it’s a good idea to speak with a local professional.
+This could be as easy as the breaker being shut off, but it may also be an issue with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure none of them are loose or damaged.
+If nothing seems to be out of place, it’s best to get in touch with a local professional.